SwitchGDX/switch-gdx/README.md

 threads must be manually stopped/joined on dispose.
 - If using SNAPSHOT Gradle dependency (Not recommended), refresh Gradle dependencies using the Intellij Gradle menu to not use cached versions and update to the latest.
 - The UWP project generation has a bug where the project has to be manually rebuilt in Visual Studio for the assets to be properly copied
-- The UWP project requires a custom build of SDL2_mixer since the VCPKG library doesn't support UWP, for some reason.
-This requires downloading the SDL2_mixer and SDL2 source and building the UWP subproject to update it.
 - When using Joycons individually, the inputs will be rotated horizontally.
 Controllers must be remapped from the home menu for now.
 - `Controllers#getCurrentController` returns a controller representing all controller input, rather than the last controller.